-Abigail is a senior editor at REI.
-She also works as a reported features contributor at Romper (Bustle's baby), freelances for publications like Condé Nast Traveler, and is the founder of Sticks & Stones, a newsletter about the outdoors for women, by women.
+Abigail is the online managing editor for Outside magazine.
+She also freelances for publications like Condé Nast Traveler and Romper.
+She's the founder of Sticks & Stones, a newsletter about the outdoors, women's issues, and badass women doing outdoorsy things.
 Abigail co-founded Adventures in Wikipedia, a series of editathons, in an effort to get more women of the outdoor industry onto Wikipedia, where female editors and entries are vastly underrepresented.
 She often speaks at events like SXSW, the CORE conference, and the New York Travel Festival.